VinGarcia/structscanner/README.md

 But the interesting part is that both were written in very few lines of code, so check that out too.

+## Understanding the Project:

+![image showing that the TagDecoder interface is a wrapper that adapts a data source so that the Decode function can use it to fill the attributes of a struct](docs/understanding-the-project.png)

+So we have 3 pieces here:

+The data source can be anything in your context: A source map, env variables, a config file, and so on, you name it.

+By default the `structscanner` library does not know how to interact with the data source that you have chosen, so you have to wrap your data source by creating your own custom decoder that implements the `structscanner.TagDecoder` interface.

+This decoder is a basically a struct that knows your data source and will read from it when requested.

+It will probably be necessary to instantiate a new Decoder for each instance of a data source, which I know feels least than ideal, but it is the right way since it would feel more natural to just pass the data source as a third argument, but then `structscanner` would need to know your data source, which would break the abstraction.

+Having your decoder instantiated you can now call the `structscanner.Decode()` function passing the decoder instance and the target struct that you want to be filled with data, and the `Decode()` function will handle all the necessary reflection magic for you.

+It will also keep a cache with the most expensive steps so each decoding can be done efficiently.

 ## Usage Examples:

 The code below will fill the struct with data from env variables.